The Role of AI in Platform Engineering

 - Complexity: Building and maintaining AI systems can be complex and require specialized skills.

-- Explainability: Understanding why an AI made a particular decision (e.g., in resource allocation or anomaly detection) can be crucial but difficult.
+- Explainability: Understanding why an AI made a particular decision can be crucial but difficult.

 - Ethical Considerations: Ensuring fairness and avoiding bias in AI-driven decisions is important.